yashp2/CTD_NCC_22/README.md

 submit Contestant’s code.
     <br />
-• Docker to containerize the project, Judge0 as code execution engine, and lastly hosted the project on AWS EC2 instances with a load balancerrunning
+• Docker to containerize the project, Judge0 as code execution engine, and lastly hosted the project on AWS EC2 instances with load balancers for balanced load across the servers.
     <br />
 <!--     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br /> -->